Danelaw: Legal concepts

 The Danelaw was an important factor in the establishment of a civilian peace in the neighbouring Anglo-Saxon and Viking communities.
 It established, for example, equivalences in areas of legal contentiousness, such as the amount of reparation that should be payable in wergild.

 Many of the legalistic concepts were compatible; for example, the Viking wapentake, the standard for land division in the Danelaw, was effectively interchangeable with the hundred.
 The use of the execution site and cemetery at Walkington Wold in east Yorkshire suggests a continuity of judicial practice.

 Under the Danelaw, between 30% and 50% of the population in the countryside had the legal status of 'sokeman', occupying an intermediate position between the free tenants and the bond tenants.
 This tended to provide more autonomy for the peasants.
 A sokeman was a free man within the lord's soke, or jurisdiction.

-According to many scholars, "... the Danelaw was an especially ‘free’ area of Britain because the rank and file of the Danish armies, from whom sokemen were descended, had settled in the area and imported their own social system."
+According to many scholars, "... the Danelaw was an especially 'free' area of Britain because the rank and file of the Danish armies, from whom sokemen were descended, had settled in the area and imported their own social system."

 Legacy

-The influence of this period of Scandinavian settlement can still be seen in the North of England and the East Midlands, and is particularly evident in place-names: name endings such as -howe, -by (meaning "village") or -thorp ("hamlet") having Norse origins.
-There seems to be a remarkable number of Kirby/Kirkby names, some with remains of Anglo-Saxon building indicating both a Norse origin and early church building.
-Scandinavian names blended with the English -ton give rise to typical hybrid place-names.
+The influence of this period of Scandinavian settlement can still be seen in the North of England and the East Midlands, and is particularly evident in place-names, endings such as -howe, -by (meaning "village") or -thorp ("hamlet") having Old Norse origins.
+There seems to be a remarkable number of Kirby/Kirkby names, thought to stem from Old Norse kirk ("church", compare cirice, cyrice for church) and -by ("village"), some with remains of Anglo-Saxon buildings, indicating both a Norse origin and early church building.

 Old East Norse and Old English were still somewhat mutually comprehensible.
 The contact between these languages in the Danelaw caused the incorporation of many Norse words into the English language, including the word law itself, sky and window, and the third person pronouns they, them and their.
 Many Old Norse words still survive in the dialects of Northern England.
+Contact with Old Norse is also understood to have encouraged or accelerated the reduction of the Old English inflectional system and the transition to the more analytic grammar of Middle and Modern English.

 Four of the five boroughs became county towns—of the counties of Leicestershire, Lincolnshire, Nottinghamshire and Derbyshire.
-However, Stamford failed to gain such status—perhaps because of the nearby autonomous territory of Rutland.
+Stamford failed to gain such status—perhaps because of the nearby autonomous territory of Rutland.